HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_staging_mismatch.md

    If the report is not generated due to unavailability of data, it means that both the publisher and subscriber are in sync.
 If they are not in sync, the report should contain the detailed information of mismatches found.

-5. An additional action delete staging mismatch created to delete mismatch information for subscribers from database, if want to rerun the process.
+If you want to rerun the process, an additional action to [delete the created staging mismatch](#delete-staging-mismatch) is now available.
+This deletes the mismatch information for subscribers from the database.

     !!!note
-           You can delete all the mismatch information or choose to delete only for the specific subscriber ID.
+           You can delete all the generated mismatch information or choose to delete only for a specific [subscriber ID](#L320).

 ## Commands to trigger the identification of staging mismatches